-Since any files written to the USB drive are time and date stamped, the TDC-100B has a clock which can be set when in USB mode.
+Since any files written to the USB drive are time and date stamped, the TDC-100 must now have a clock which must be able to be set.
 This function provides that capability.
-The clock will continue to run for about one week when the TDC-100B is powered off, so it will maintain accurate time so long as the TDC-100B is powered up from time to time.
+The clock will continue to run for about two weeks when the TDC-100 is powered off, so it will maintain accurate time so long as the TDC-100 is powered up from time to time.